In setback for broadcasters, U.S. court won't rehear Aereo appeal

 CBS Broadcasting Inc also called the decision “no surprise” and said that “all industry lawsuits against Aereo and similar services that steal our content are going forward as planned.”

-A spokeswoman for ABC said it remained confident that “Congress never intended to allow services like Aereo to retransmit our programming for profit without our authorization and we will continue to aggressively pursue that position.”

-NBC did not respond to a request for comment.
+ABC and NBC did not immediately respond to a request for comment.
 Aereo said it was pleased by Tuesday’s ruling.

 Shortly after Aereo launched in March 2012, the broadcasters sued the company in Manhattan federal court, claiming the technology infringed their copyrights because the transmission of the content resulted in a “public performance” of the shows.
 Under U.S. copyright law, copyright owners have the exclusive right to perform their works.